 Does my child have to wear a face covering while participating in an organized sport?

-Children under the age of 18 do not have to wear face coverings when participating in specific activities such as organized youth sports, summer camps, and childcare programs.
+Children under the age of 18 do not have to wear face coverings when participating in organized youth sports.

 I have a breathing condition that makes me unable to wear a mask or face covering.
 Do I still have to?